fs-mschmidty/mpsgSE/docs/species_evaluation_automation_process.md

 A variety of resources were evaluated as potential solutions taxanomic classification, but ultimately landed on using the [`taxize`](https://github.com/ropensci/taxize) (Scott Chamberlain et al.
 2020) R package to access the GBIF Backbone Taxonomy.
-Natureserve, ITIS, and USDA plants were all tried before we ultimately decided on GBIF.
+NatureServe, ITIS, and USDA plants were all tried before we ultimately decided on GBIF.
 GBIF was chosen because it reliably returned the correct name.
 ITIS was a close second, but it was routinely down and would fail when trying to resolve long lists of names.
-Natureserves search returned incorrect names too frequently.
+NatureServe search returned incorrect names too frequently.
 USDA plants was also considered but they do not provide an APIfor name resolution.

-Often when a name is searched in GBIF, the name that is returned does not match the name in the Natureserve database.
-The Forest Service Assessment Handbook (USDA Forest Service (2015)) directs the use of Natureserve in species consideration lists.
+Often when a name is searched in GBIF, the name that is returned does not match the name in the NatureServe database.
+The Forest Service Assessment Handbook (USDA Forest Service (2015)) directs the use of NatureServe in species consideration lists.
 Therfore, scientific names provided by Naturserve for are used for species evaluations.
 The taxomic process we developed is agnostic to the scientific name source.
 It instead relies on the a taxon_id that is associated with names